 I set aside a whole afternoon to visit the city’s most prominent icon: the Notre Dame de la Garde.
 Situated on the city’s highest point, this famous basilica is often referred to by locals as Marseille’s compass or beacon.
 It stands tall like a guardian of the city and the views from the hill are stunning, but get ready to be blown away by the magnificent interior the second you step inside!

-Marseille is doing a remarkable job in re-inventing itself as a new cultural magnet.
-The museums and cultural centres look amazing and the line-up of exhibitions to be held throughout the year in conjunction with European Capital of Culture is impressive.
+Marseille is doing a remarkable job in re-inventing itself as a new cultural magnet – the museums and cultural centres look amazing.
 I wish I could’ve stayed longer to explore other parts of the city – three days wasn’t sufficient in my opinion.
 I missed other beautiful and interesting sights like the Palais Longchamp, the fishing village of L’Estaque, the city’s islands and beaches, and the hip Cours Julien district.
-I guess I’ll have to return soon!
+I guess I’ll have to return one day!

-A big heartfelt thank you goes to Eva from the Marseille-Provence Greeters network for showing me around her city.
+A big heartfelt thank you goes to Eva from the Marseille-Provence Greeters network for showing me the best places in Marseille.
 Her enthusiasm certainly rubbed off on me!
-Eva is also the owner of a gorgeous holiday rental in le Panier.
-The apartment is bright, spacious and boasts stunning views of the harbour and the Mediterranean Sea.